SteamAchievementNotifier/SteamAchievementNotifier/README.md

 If Steam is not currently running, **Steam Achievement Notifier** will open it.

-If you are not currently playing a game, **Steam Achievement Notifier** will display: `No Steam game detected.`

-Once a game is running, **Steam Achievement Notifier** will display: `Now tracking achievements for <Current Game>.`
+Once a game is running, **Steam Achievement Notifier** will display a notification saying: `Now tracking achievements for <Current Game>.`

-Once an achievement is unlocked, a **Toast Notification** will display containing the game name and details of the achievement and confirmation of the achievement will be printed in the Powershell console!
+Once an achievement is unlocked, a **Toast Notification** will display containing the game name and details of the unlocked achievement!

 Happy Achievement Hunting!